simon741/edu-devcamp/HOL/HOL3/README.md

 # Microsoft Teams

 ## Overview
-In this lab, you will set up Microsoft Teams on your system and...
+In this lab, you will set up Microsoft Teams on your system, create your first team and create a custom Teams app hosted in Microsoft Azure.

 ## Prerequisites